Sebastian Korda: The rising US tennis star who is the 'worst athlete in the family' - KESQ

 By Ben Church, CNN

-Sebastian Korda may have knocked out some of the world’s best players and is preparing for his first Australian Open quarterfinal, but the 22-year-old still says he’s the “worst athlete” in his family.
+Sebastian Korda may have knocked out some of the world’s best players in his run to his first Australian Open quarterfinal, but the 22-year-old still says he’s the “worst athlete” in his family.

 In truth, the young American has tougher competition than most, coming from a family full of champions across two different sports.